BranchMetrics/web-branch-deep-linking-attribution/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability
-If you discover a potential security issue in this project we ask that you notify Branch Security via https://help.branch.io/using-branch/page/submit-a-ticket.
+If you discover a potential security issue in this project we ask that you notify Branch Security directly via email to security@branch.io
-Please do not create a public GitHub issue.